emikes919/eddymikes_blog/_posts/2024-05-05-i-wish-studied-engineering-in-college.md

 All of a sudden I’m thinking through trade-offs too.
 Definitely didn’t sign up for this!

 If that wasn’t enough, the problems I encountered came out of nowhere and were different every time.
-It not like because I solved problem A, I was good to go.
+It's not like because I solved problem A, I was good to go.
 Problem B often has nothing to do with problem A, forcing me start again from square one.

 This puts the aspiring engineer through A LOT of trial and error, which can be exhausting and even demoralizing.
 The cognitive load is high.